Keksuccino/docs_fancymenu/text-formatting.md

 It is formatted text serialized to JSON, so you can add formatting attributes to text content.

 To learn more about text components in detail, please take a look at [this Minecraft wiki page](https://minecraft.wiki/w/Raw_JSON_text_format).

+To learn more about fonts in Minecraft, take a look at [this Minecraft wiki page](https://minecraft.wiki/w/Resource_pack#Fonts).

 To make FancyMenu detect a button label as **text component**, set nothing but the serialized component text as label, just like that:
 `{"text":"Button Label Text","font":"uniform"}`